Dimers on Riemann surfaces II: conformal invariance and scaling limit: Universality of cycle rooted spanning forests

 \end{lemma}

-We will now need a version of the Schramm's finiteness theorem in our setting of Riemann surfaces.
+{We will now need a version of Schramm's finiteness lemma in our setting of Riemann surfaces.
+The algorithm is almost identical to the one in \cite{BLR16}, however later in the proof of \Cref{thm:CRSF_universal}, we need to combine this with an additional argument to rule out accumulation of cycles near the boundary.} \begin{description}\item[The good algorithm.]
 Suppose we have specified a (possibly empty) set $\partial$ of boundary vertices.
 (In applications later, $\partial$ will consist of the natural boundary of the manifold $\partial \Gamma^\d$, which may be empty, and possibly a finite set of branches already discovered in the CRSF, including some noncontractible cycles.)
 Suppose $v \in \tilde M$ and choose $r$ small enough so that $p$ is injective in $B(v,r)$ and also $B(v,r)^\d \cap \partial = \emptyset$.
 Let $H$ be a subset of vertices of $B(v,r/2)^\d$.
 Using the generalised Wilson's algorithm, we now prescribe a way to sample the portion of the CRSF formed by branches starting from vertices in $p(H)$ with the specified set of boundary vertices $\partial $.
 Consider a sequence of scalings $\{\frac{r}{2} 6^{-j} \Z^2\}_{j \ge 1}$.
 Such a scaling divides the plane into squares of sidelength $6^{-j} r/2$ which we will refer to as cells.
 Let $H(s)$ be the subgraph induced by all vertices within Euclidean distance $s$ (in $\tilde M$) from $H$.
 Define $\cQ_j = \cQ_j(H)$ as follows.
 Pick one vertex from $ H(2^{-j} r)$ in each cell of $\frac{r}{2} 6^{-j} \Z^2$ so that it is farthest from $v$ (break ties arbitrarily).
 Now we define the \textbf{good algorithm} which proceeds as follows.
 Sample branches of the CRSF from the vertices of $p(\cQ_j)$ (in some arbitrary order) using Wilson's algorithm to obtain $\cT^\d_j$.
 Then increase the value of $j$ to $j+1$ and repeat until we exhaust all vertices in $H$.
-We denote this good algorithm by $GA_{\tilde \Gamma^\d,\partial, H}(v,r)$.
-It is clear that this contains the set of branches containing $H$ in a sample $\cT^\d$ of the CRSF with wired boundary $\partial$.
-Call this $\cT_H^\d$.
+We denote this good algorithm by $GA_{\tilde \Gamma^\d,\partial, H}(v,r)$. {Let $\cT_H^\d$ the set of branches containing $H$.
+It is clear that the branches sampled with the good algorithm $GA_{\tilde \Gamma^\d,\partial, H}(v,r)$ contains $\cT_H^\d$.} \end{description}

 The proof of the following lemma is exactly the same as in Lemma 4.18 in \cite{BLR16} hence we do not provide a proof here and simply refer to that paper.